Things to do in the Huon Valley: Where to Eat, Drink, Stay & Play

 Tahune AirWalk

-Tasmania's famous Tahune AirWalk is an elevated walkway offering exceptional views to the confluence of the Huon and Picton rivers and beyond to the peaks of the World Heritage Area.
-It's one of the best things to do in the Huon Valley - a steel canopy walkway with a full return journey that takes about 50 minutes.
-More than 50 minutes actually (and better for it) if you stop for photographs, to spot birdlife, or simply to pause and enjoy the clean, fresh scents of the forest below.
+Tasmania's famous Tahune AirWalk is an elevated walkway offering breathtaking views of the confluence of the Huon and Picton rivers, with the peaks of the World Heritage Area as a stunning backdrop.
+This steel canopy walk is one of the top experiences in the Huon Valley, with the full return journey taking about 50 minutes—or longer, and all the better for it.
+Take your time to stop for photographs, spot birdlife, or simply pause to savour the clean, crisp scents of the forest below.

 Geeveston, Huon Valley